BishalKrShaw/Markdown-Cheat-sheet/Readme.md

 #### NOTE
 Sometimes when you write md code, in some cases your code won't work on your system but it will work on Github.
 So to make your code work on your system same as Github then you have to install some extension to make it possible.
 I use extension named **[Markdown Preview Enhanced](https://marketplace.visualstudio.com/items?itemName=shd101wyy.markdown-preview-enhanced)** but you can choose any extension you like.

+**Do not just read the Readme.md preview but read Readme.me file and it's preview simultaneously for better understanding.**

 ---